MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 c[0]=a # a is linked to c. so its reference count is 3

 ```
-now we can manually decrase the reference count by del method.
+Now we can manually decrease the reference count by the `del` method.

 ```Python
 del a # a is not linked to 42. so its reference count is 2